 Type VI

-Ligaments are disrupted, and distal clavicle is dislocated inferior to coracoid process and posterior to biceps and coracobrachialis tendons.
+Ligaments and other structures are disrupted, and distal clavicle is dislocated inferior to coracoid process and posterior to biceps and coracobrachialis tendons.

-Clavicle inferiorly displaced behind coracobrachialis and biceps tendons, which is rare
+The clavicle is inferiorly displaced behind coracobrachialis and biceps tendons.
+It is rare.

 In types I and II sprains, the deformity is usually minimal.